ctelles1/Android-Data-Stream/README.md

 	- Total time elapsed in current Delay Setting (in seconds)
 	- Total amount of clicks on current Delay Setting Button

-- On/Off switch which starts and stops all functions of the app